Silver Plan Premiums Could Make You a Marketplace Winner

-What are silver plans?
-Silver is one of four categories, or “metal levels,” of health insurance marketplace plans.
-If you qualify for cost-sharing reductions (or “extra savings”), you can save on out-of-pocket costs — such as deductibles, copayments, and coinsurance — but only if you pick one of the Obamacare silver plans.
+A silver level health plan is one of four categories, or “metal levels,” of health insurance marketplace plans.
+Silver plans fall in the middle when it comes to costs: moderate premiums and moderate out-of-pocket expenses.
+If you qualify for cost-sharing reductions (or “extra savings”), you can save on out-of-pocket expenses — such as deductibles, copayments, and coinsurance — if you pick a marketplace silver plan.

 Why Are Silver Plans Different Now?

-As you may know, the Trump administration recently decided to end cost-sharing reduction (CSR) payments.
-These payments went to insurance companies, allowing the companies to lower the cost of out-of-pocket costs for low-income consumers.
-Now that the payments have officially stopped, insurance companies have had to make a tough decision in order to ease their losses and stay in business: drastically increase the premium cost for silver plans.
+As you may know, the federal government decided to end cost-sharing reduction (CSR) payments in 2017.3 These payments went to insurance companies, allowing the companies to lower the cost of out-of-pocket expenses for low-income consumers.
+With the payments discontinued, insurance companies had to make a tough decision in order to ease their losses and stay in business: increase the premiums for silver plans.

-One positive side effect of silver health insurance premiums increasing that you might not have anticipated is the increase in premium subsidies.
-This is because premium subsidies are determined by both income and the second-lowest silver plan premium available in your area.
-So, the premium subsidy you receive (if eligible) will increase as the premiums of Obamacare silver plans increase.
+Although this was unfortunate for insurance companies, it ended up being good news for consumers.
+Why?
+Because the premium hikes that were applied to the health insurance silver plans had an unintended but positive effect on premium subsidies.
+Since premium subsidies are determined by both income and the second-lowest silver plan premium available in your area, the premium subsidy you receive (if you’re eligible) will increase as the premiums of ACA silver plans increase.

-Also, premium subsidies can be used on any metal level plan.
+Additionally, premium subsidies can be used on any metal level plan.
 The amount of your subsidy will not change based on the metal level plan you choose.
-You could end up with a gold plan that costs less, and has better coverage, than a silver plan.
-For people with certain income levels, the increased premium subsidies could be used to end up with a free bronze plan with a zero premium.
+You could end up with a gold plan that costs less, and has better coverage, than a plan you could previously afford.

 Not Eligible for a Subsidy?

-For those who are not eligible for premium subsidies, there is another way to sidestep increasing silver health insurance premiums: Shop outside the marketplace.
-Why?
+For those who are not eligible for premium subsidies, there is another way to sidestep increasing silver health insurance premiums: shop outside the marketplace.

-- Obamacare silver plan premium increases are associated only with CSR payments.
+- Silver plan premium increases are associated only with CSR payments.